michaelharms6010/zec-toolkit/README.md

 # ZEC Toolkit

 zec-toolkit is a bunch of tools I've used developing web apps for Zcash.
-I'm sick of rewriting them and I also want to share them so hey, here we are.
+It's a one-stop shop for address validation, price queries, and block information.

+## Installation

 You can install zec-toolkit by entering